simonw/datasette-render-markdown/README.md

     $ pip install py-gfm

-Now you can configure it like so: note that the extension name is `mdx_gfm:GithubFlavoredMarkdownExtension` and you need to whitelist several extra HTML tags and attributes:
+Now you can configure it like this.
+Note that the extension name is `mdx_gfm:GithubFlavoredMarkdownExtension` and you need to whitelist several extra HTML tags and attributes:

 ```json
 {